Which Nokia Android phone should I buy?

 The Nokia 8 is the company's first true flagship Android phone and as such, it's packed with great kit.
 The powerful octa-core Qualcomm Snapdragon 835 processor ploughs through even the most demanding tasks with ease; the pin-sharp display makes images really pop; and there's a funky dual camera that takes shots with the front and rear camera at once.

-While it needed a bit more excitement to hold its own against the Galaxy S8 ($745.11 at Amazon Marketplace), it's unquestionably the crown of Nokia's lineup and it's the one to go for if you're after the best the company has to offer.
+While it needed a bit more excitement to hold its own against the Galaxy S8, it's unquestionably the crown of Nokia's lineup and it's the one to go for if you're after the best the company has to offer.

 Buy it if: You want a high-performance Android phone that'll power through anything you'll throw at it.